Cyberstalking: Age, legal limitations

 While some laws only address online harassment of children, there are laws that protect adult cyberstalking victims.
 While some sites specialize in laws that protect victims age 18 and under, current and pending cyberstalking-related United States federal and state laws offer help to victims of all ages.

 Most stalking laws require that the perpetrator make a credible threat of violence against the victim; others include threats against the victim's immediate family; and still others require the alleged stalker's course of conduct constitute an implied threat.
 While some conduct involving annoying or menacing behavior might fall short of illegal stalking, such behavior may be a prelude to stalking and violence and should be treated seriously.

 Online identity stealth blurs the line on infringement of the rights of would-be victims to identify their perpetrators.
-There is a debate on how internet use can be traced without infringing on protected civil liberties.
+There is a longstanding debate on how internet use can be traced to ensure safety without infringing on protected civil liberties.